 Although the modified comparative negligence rule is not as harsh as the pure contributory fault standard followed in Alabama, the District of Columbia, Maryland, North Carolina, and Virginia, whereby an injured victim loses the right to recover damages even if they’re 1% at fault, the 51% bar rule can jeopardize an individual’s right to financial recovery if they’re partially responsible for the accident.

-The most common personal injury cases we handle include:
+The most common personal injury cases we handle include the following:

 Besides the types mentioned above of personal injury cases, our law firm has substantial experience handling trucks, motorcycles, pedestrians, workplaces, cruise ships, and many other accidents.